jhollinger/occams-record/README.md

   end
 ```

-The `cursor` method allows lower level access to cursor behavior.
+The `cursor.open` method allows lower level access to cursor behavior.
 See `OccamsRecord::Cursor` for more info.

 ```ruby
 orders = OccamsRecord